tutoriel-pandul/bitcoin-educational-content/courses/btc101/en.md

 ![image](assets/en/chapter2/1.webp)

-### Monetary devaluation: A strategy as old as the Roman Empire
+### Monetary devaluation: a strategy as old as the Roman Empire

 Since antiquity, gold has served as a monetary reference, but its rigidity has often led leaders, whether Roman emperors or modern governments, to adopt alternative currencies, often fiduciary.